jeremyjosol/ASnowballsChanceInHell/README.md

 ## About
 Embark on a remarkable journey as a resilient Snowball in the scorching depths of Hell, where every moment is a test of determination and willpower.
 Our intrepid hero, the Snowball, faces impossible challenges and seemingly insurmountable odds, a reflection of life's adversities.
 In this gripping adventure, the Snowball strives to make the impossible _possible_.

 Every action shapes the Snowball's destiny, making it more than just a test of skill but a test of your empathy.
 Can you guide the Snowball to safety and help it defy the odds against it?
-The answer lies in your hands in this thrilling adventure of resilience and the triumph of the human spirit.
+The answer lies in your hands in this thrilling adventure of resilience and the triumph of the will to survive.

 ## Technologies Used

 * _Github_
-* _VSCode_
+* _VSCode/Visual Studio_
 * _C#_
 * _Unity_
-* _.NET_
-* _JSON_
+* _Blender_

 ### Gameplay
 You, the player, take on the role of the Snowball GameObject, and in this story of courage and tenacity, the Snowball reacts to your input with unwavering resolve.
 By applying directional forces, you guide the Snowball through a world engulfed in flames, where danger lurks at every corner.